 So as most of us know, golf was invented in Scotland.
-I’ve even heard that the reason gold has eighteen holes is that there are eighteen shots in a bottle of scotch.
+I’ve even heard that the reason golf has eighteen holes is that there are eighteen shots in a bottle of scotch.
 It may just be urban legend, but frankly, who am I to question such a great story?
-If you happen to be an avid watcher of golf (or even just a casual watcher of golf, like you happen to catch bits of it while you’re waiting for event caterers Hamilton ON because someone else on the house has it on), you may have noticed that the outfits some of these golfers wear can sometimes be the most exciting part of watching the game.
+I know the team at this target digital marketing company enjoys a good round of golf.
+I think they enjoy playing it more than anything else.
+If you happen to be an avid watcher of golf (or even just a casual watcher of golf, like you happen to catch bits of it while you’re waiting around because someone else in the house has it on), you may have noticed that the outfits some of these golfers wear can sometimes be the most exciting part of watching the game.

 A lot of what we see today, especially in the men’s fashion, we owe to the history of the game itself.
 As we’ve established, the game originated in Scotland, and if you’ve ever been to Scotland – especially around the area of St. Andrews, possibly the country’s most famous golf course – you’ll know that it can get rather blustery up there.
 So, naturally, golfers needed to wear something to keep them toasty.
 And that’s where those knickerbockers (commonly known just as “knickers”) came from.
 They’re those fancy little trousers that end below the knee.
 In fact, just how far they came below the knee came to matter in the early 1900s.
 When golf started to become popular among the wealthy in the 1920s, “plus four” knickers, which were knickers that came four inches below the knee.
 Fancy.
 Theses affluent gentlemen also wore two-toned shoes and patterned gold hoes.
 As we can still see today, one of the most prominent patterns that may have appeared on the apparel would have been plaid, thanks to the sports’ Scottish roots.